crimeraaa/dst-shellbells/README_OR_PERISH.md

 ## I'd recommend the following:

-1. Having a basic grasp of syntax of the programming language LUA.
+> 1. Having a basic grasp of syntax of the programming language LUA.
+>
-2. A Code Editor of some kind.
+> 2. A Code Editor of some kind.
+>
-	- I personally use Visual Studio Code.
+> - I personally use Visual Studio Code.
 Other DST modders use Notepad++ or Sublime, those seem to be popular choices.
 As long as your code editor supports syntax highlighting for LUA, it should be fine!
+>
-3. A basic understing of ome basic Western Music Theory concepts.
+> 3. A basic understing of ome basic Western Music Theory concepts.
+>
-	- Rhythms
+> - Rhythms
+>
-	- Rhythmic syllable counting
+> - Rhythmic syllable counting
+>
-	- Sientific pitch notation
+> - Scientific pitch notation
-	- Time signatures
+> - Time signatures
+>
-4. (Optional) A soul.
+> 4. (Optional) A soul.
-5. Patience!
+> 5. Patience!

 For the entirety of this mod I will be using the scientific pitch notation system.
 It uses Letter Names combined with the respective octave of the note, e.g. C4, B3, F#5 and so on.